The global mobile app revenue was valued at $582 billion in 2020 and is expected to reach $935 billion by the end of 2023.

 When looking for an app developer, it’s better to become familiar with the average mobile app developers’ price by specialization.

-Below you’ll find the US-based freelancers’ rates per hour.
+Below you’ll find the US cost to hire an app developer for freelance per hour.

 Things to Consider to Find Mobile App Developers